‘Bachelor In Paradise’ Cast 2017 Rumors Include Chris Soules, Corinne Olympios

 What’s better than being on vacation with a bunch of sexy people who have all been on The Bachelor/ette?
 Not much.

 On Season 3 of Bachelor In Paradise, Carly Waddell found love with Evan Bass.
-The two seemed like an unlikely pair at first but eventually got to know each other and the sparks were pretty incredible.
+The two seemed like an unlikely pair at first, but eventually got to know each other and the sparks were pretty incredible.
 They are now living together and are planning to get married!

 So, who can you expect to see on Season 4 of Bachelor In Paradise?
 Let’s take a look at what we know so far.